guinetn/basecamp/assets/books/web/networks/router.md

       ↑ ↓
 PUBLIC IP: 82.10.250.19
     ROUTER
       ↑ ↓
+      GATEWAY: ip address of the router
+      ↑ ↓
       NAT: router changes private IP ---> public so it can send your traffic over Internet When response comes back to the router, it reverses: real IP address → private one—and forwards the traffic back to your computer.